Skip to Content

 Do All Diesel Vehicles Require DEF?

-When emissions standards were tightened in 2010, engine manufacturers had to incorporate DEF on all diesel vehicles and machines to ensure that they complied.
-RVs, trucks, and all diesel vehicles manufactured after 2010 require DEF.
+When emissions standards were tightened in 2010, engine manufacturers had to incorporate DEF for all on-road diesel vehicles and machines to ensure that they complied (off-road vehicles like construction equipment weren’t included).
+RVs, trucks, and all on-road diesel vehicles manufactured after 2010 require DEF.
 However, those manufactured before 2010 do not.

-For example, our RV is a 2005 diesel pusher that doesn’t require DEF.
-However, we do have some first-hand experience with DEF as it has been a feature of diesel-powered Class B+ rentals we’ve had when RVing overseas.
+For example, our RV was a 2005 diesel pusher that didn’t require DEF.
+However, we do have some first-hand experience with DEF as it has been a feature of diesel-powered Class B+ rentals we’ve had when RVing overseas… and now our new GMC Sierra with the Duramax diesel engine requires it, too.

 How Does a DEF System Work?